WeiChienHsu/Java_Practice/098_Valid_BST_Recurison/README.md

 # Valid BST Recurison

-- Used a helper Function
+- Give a reasonable Range!!!!!
+- Different from the Iteration methods we compare each Node with the previous one.
 - Recurse Down: Pass Valid range down

 ```
 helper(current_node, min, max)
 ```